 We stayed in the Potero for 2 weeks, then we went to a subdestination for climbing located about 3 hours from El Potrero called El Salto.
-This was our first time to El Salto, and it blew our minds.
-The climbing is fantastic and (though difficult) and the local comfortable and very Mexican.
-El Salto, you're with family. left after a week, only stopping to in Hidalgo before making the long WV.
-The drive time is about 30 from Mexico, and we arrived on with renewed vigor and lots of great memories.
+This was our first time to El

+Salto, and it blew our minds.
+The climbing is fantastic and underdeveloped (though difficult) and the local environment is comfortable and very Mexican.
+When you're in El Salto, you're with family.
+Regretfully we left after a week, only stopping to collect our things in Hidalgo before making the long drive back to WV.
+The drive time is about 30 hours back home from Mexico, and we arrived on December 30th with renewed vigor and lots of great ideas - and memories.